zavoloklom/dnd-flavored-markdown/content/en.md

 ## Notice Board

-Günter pins up a missing-person notice for **Maria** with her description and a promised reward—**100 gp**.
+Günter pins up a missing-person notice for Maria with her description and a promised reward—**100 gp**.

-Another flyer reads: _“Volunteers wanted for a search party to find the missing.
+Another notice reads: _“Volunteers wanted for a search party to find the missing.
 Valor, bravery, and a touch of courage.”_ A few dubious notes are tacked nearby.

 #### Dubious Notes